ampproject/amphtml/contributing/building-a-bento-amp-extension.md

 └── OWNERS                               # Owners file.
 Primary contact(s) for the extension. (req'd)
 ```

 In most cases you'll only create the required (req'd) files.
-If your element does not need custom CSS, you don't need to create the CSS file.
+If your element does not need custom CSS or JSS, you don't need to create those files.

 ## Extend AMP.PreactBaseElement